-Super Bowl LVII is right around the corner.
-It’s the Kansas City Chiefs vs Philadelphia Eagles, and the predicted winner is anyone’s guess.
+Super Bowl LVIII is right around the corner.
+It’s the Kansas City Chiefs vs San Francisco 49ers, and the predicted winner is anyone’s guess.

-Either way, Super Bowl LVII is lining up to be a showstopper.
+Either way, Super Bowl LVIII is lining up to be a showstopper.

-And with Rihanna set to perform the halftime show, there’s no better time to look back at the most iconic Super Bowl halftime performances of all time!
+And with Usher set to perform the halftime show, there’s no better time to look back at the most iconic Super Bowl halftime performances of all time!

 Super Bowl XLI saw Prince take to the halftime stage to perform “Let’s Go Crazy”, “All Along the Watchtower”, and “Proud Mary”, among others, donning a turquoise suit and a purple guitar, no less.